markNZed/TaskFlow/README.md

 For suggestion on debugging issues see [DEBUG.md](DEBUG.md).

 T@skFlow will play nicely with other libraries such as:
-* [LangChain](https://langchain.com/) (e.g., use LangChain features from within a Task function on the NodeJS Task Processor)
+* [LangChain](https://langchain.com/) (e.g., use LangChain features from within a Task function on the RxJS Task Processor)
-* [LlamaIndex](https://pypi.org/project/gpt-index/) (from within a Task function on the NodeJS Task Processor)
+* [LlamaIndex](https://pypi.org/project/gpt-index/) (from within a Task function on the RxJS Task Processor)

 ## Creating a New Task

 Imagine a new task that will be called TaskNew:
 * Create React Task Processor/src/components/Tasks/TaskNew.js (copy an existing Task)
-* Create NodeJS Task Processor/taskFunctions/TaskNew.mjs (copy and existing TaskFunction)
+* Create RxJS Task Processor/src/Tasks/TaskNew.mjs (copy and existing TaskFunction)
 * Add information about the new Task to hub/config/tasktypes.mjs

 You will need to include TaskNew in a sequence of tasks (or it could be standalone):